 Moving data, including controlled-access data, into a Terra workspace

-- Data are in local (on-premises) storage.
+- The data is in local (on-premises) storage.

 - Move files between the Cloud Environment (Persistent Disk) and your workspace bucket.